 People love it when someone cares about what they are saying, often enough people just want an audience to listen to them.

 Why not next time when you start a conversation, be the listener.

 Principle 5 – Talk in terms of the other person’s interest

 As we know by the previous principle, people love talking about themselves.
 Take the time to ask them questions about things in their life you know interest them.
 Their favorite hobbies, children, or even music.

 It’s so interesting to see how a person’s smile lights up when you ask them something on a topic they love and you want to hear about it.

 Theodore Roosevelt once said, “The royal road to a person’s heart is to talk about the things he or she treasures most.”

-The golden rule of life when dealing with people is that we should treat people the same way we would like to be treated.
+The golden rule of life when dealing with people is to treat people the same way you would like to be treated.